utdata/rwdir/docs/09-tidy-data.md

 ### Round the averages

-Let's modify this chart to round the averages to tenths so they will plot nicely on our chart.'
+Let's modify this summary to round the averages to tenths so they will plot nicely on our chart.'

 The `round()` function needs the column to change, and then the number of digits past the decimal to include.